Mazarrón: Healthcare Facilities

 Mazarrón is included in the Health area II, which main place is Cartagena.
 In this area there are two subareas related to the municipality: Mazarrón and Puerto de Mazarrón.
 There is a consultorio (primary care health centre with fewer functions and less specialised than the centros de salud) in Camposol and another in La Majada.
 A centro de salud (primary care health centre) can be found in Mazarrón and another in Puerto de Mazarrón.

 Education

-4 early childhood and primary education centres are placed in Mazarrón and 2 secondary education centres.
-Puerto de Mazarrón is home to 3 early childhood and primary education centres and 1 secondary education centre.
-2 earlychildhood and primary education centres are located in the other localities of the municipality.
+Mazarrón has four primary and pre-primary education centres and two secondary schools.
+Puerto de Mazarrón has three early childhood and primary education centres and one secondary school.
+Two early childhood and primary education centres are located in other parts of the municipality.

 5 degrees of basic vocational education, 2 degrees of medium level vocational education and 1 degree of higher vocational education are taught in the territory.
 A centre for adult education (CEA) can also be found in the main town.

 There is an organisation of the towncouncil named Universidad Popular, in which several courses are taught.
 Two centres of a national public organisation about language teaching, which name is Escuela oficial de idiomas, can be found in the municipality - one of them is in Mazarrón and another is in Puerto de Mazarrón.